Francis Receives “Blessing” from Archlayman of Canterbury

 If you haven’t heard this from the Novus Ordo Church in the last few decades, it’s because they don’t believe it.
 It’s that simple.
 There is no great mystery here, just a complete rejection of the Faith.

-More True Catholic Teachings on Christian Unity vs. Ecumenism:
+More True Catholic Teaching on Christian Unity vs. Ecumenism:

 - Pope Pius IX, Instruction to Anglican Puseyites on True Religious Unity (1865)